Huy-GV/SimpleCloudStorage/README.md

     ./scripts/set-ssm-params.sh ./.env.production
     ```
     - The parameters set by SSM will be used to create `aws.env` stored in S3 and used by the Fargate service
+6. Provision Container Stack: `cdk deploy ScsContainerStack`
-6. Create another S3 bucket to host the frontend:
+7. Create another S3 bucket to host the frontend:
     - Enable website hosting and public access
     - Create a CloudFront distribution using a HTTPS certificate in the us-east-1 region
     - Create an origin access control and apply the generated policy to the S3 bucket
-7. Release change on the backend and frontend pipelines
+8. Release change on the backend and frontend pipelines
-8. Set the desired task count to at least 1
+9. Set the desired task count to at least 1

 ### CodePipeline
 - CodeBuildProjects